joaopalmeiro/social-media-icons/README.md

 ```

 - Update the [Social Media Icons file](https://www.figma.com/community/file/1098022441810511046) version at the top (if necessary).
-- Update the version in the `Licenses` and `Package Phobia` links at the top.

 ```bash
 echo "v$(npm pkg get version | tr -d \")" | pbcopy